ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 Inputs and outputs
 ------------------
 Input and output data is stored in parquet files.
-The locations of the input data files passed to easylink in our last command is `specifications/common/input_data.yaml`.
+The locations of the input data files passed to EasyLink in our last command are found in ``specifications/common/input_data.yaml``.
-We can check what is in these files using code like the example below.
+We can view the contents of these Parquet files using Python:

 .. code-block:: console

+   $ # Create/activate a conda environment if you don't want to install globally!
+   $ pip install pandas pyarrow
    $ python
    >>> import pandas as pd
    >>> pd.read_parquet("/mnt/team/simulation_science/priv/engineering/er_ecosystem/sample_data/dummy/input_file_1.parquet")